EmilioZorzi01/DelaunayProject/README.md

 ## Project Overview

 This project implements an **incremental algorithm** for creating **Delaunay triangulations**, a critical operation in computational geometry.
 The method starts from a base triangle and iteratively adds points while ensuring the triangulation maintains the Delaunay property.
-The report provides detailed theoretical foundations, algorithmic steps, and implementation strategies. **The code can be found in the path "code/src/empty_class.cpp"**
+The report provides detailed theoretical foundations, algorithmic steps, and implementation strategies. **The main code can be found in the path "code/src/empty_class.cpp"**

 ## Features